Arizona grand jury indicts juvenile for planning attack at Phoenix Pride Festival

 In a court audio recording we obtained, prosecutors said Jalo "posted various video of himself making the TATP" after the ingredients for the explosives were delivered to him in late November 2023, while "continuing to reference a desire to use those explosives."
 Prosecutors also said that on Telegram, Jalo had "conversations about making a RC-controlled bomb and attacking various targets, including in New York City."

-According to Phoenix Pride's website, the Phoenix Pride Festival happened on Oct.
+Per Phoenix Pride's website, 2024's edition of the Phoenix Pride Festival happened on Oct.
 19 and 20.
 The annual Pride Parade, which is part of the festivities, happened on Oct.
 20, and Arizona Governor Katie Hobbs was one of the three grand marshals for the parade.